AdamWang0224/AdamWang0224.github.io/_pages/cv.md

 Internship
 ==========
-* Research Intern at CogAI4Sci, Yong Loo Lin School of Medicine, National University of Singapore
+* Research Intern at CogAI4Sci, School of Medicine, National University of Singapore, 2024.03 - 2024.06
-* Research Assistant at Institute for Infocomm Research, A*STAR
+* Research Assistant at Institute for Infocomm Research, A*STAR, 2023.07 - 2024.01

 Selected Awards
 ==========